MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 ### Non-HTTPS uses

-For services other than HTTPS, the SVCB RR and an Attrleaf label {{?Attrleaf}}
+For services other than HTTPS, the SVCB RR and an Attrleaf label {{Attrleaf}}
 will be used.
 For example, to reach an example resource of "baz://api.example.com:8765", the following SVCB record would be used to alias it to "svc4-baz.example.net."